Tour Duration: 1 hour / 2 hours / 3 hours

-Enjoy kayak rides on the Paraná River lasting 1 hour, 2 hours or up to 3 hours and get to know the flora and fauna of the Corrientes region up close.
+Enjoy kayak rides and tours on the Paraná River.
+Sail for for 1 hour, 2 hours or up to 3 hours and get to know the flora and fauna of the Argentina’s Corrientes region up close.

 We invite you to tour the Paraná River by Kayak, an ideal experience for lovers of nature and adventure.
 Enjoy the channels of the Paraná Jungle together with our expert guides in a journey suitable for all guests.